School Science Lessons

 16.1.2 Cyclitols

-Cyclitols, carbocyclic inositols,, cycloalkanes
+Cyclitols, carbocyclic inositols,, cycloalkanes, from cyclohexane.

 Cyclohexane-1,2,3 4,5,6-hexol, C6H12O6, is prescribed for some medical conditions, but should not be taken as a "vitamin supplement" to the diet.

-List of cyclitols
+List of cyclitols:

 Inositol